 iOS 12 is finally here and Apple has finally delivered on features we’ve had on our wishlist for almost a decade now.
 Grouped notifications?
 Yes, sir.
 Granular Do Not Disturb controls?
 Don’t mind if I do.
 Group FaceTime?
 Finally. iOS 12 is a performance upgrade.
 It’s made up of many little features that add up to a really delightful experience.

-Find out about all the new and hidden features coming to iOS 12 this fall.
+Find out about all the new and hidden features in iOS 12 and all the way up to iOS 12.3.

 Apple is working hard to bring the new iOS 12 features to every phone that supported iOS 11.
 This goes back to the iPhone 5s!
 And this time Apple is actually tweaking CPU performance bursts so older devices get the right CPU power at the right time.
 On an iPhone 6, apps launch 40% faster, the keyboard comes up 50% faster and camera opens 70% faster.